franleplant/nosleepjavascript-blog/content/blog/why-i-love-jest/index.md

-The point of this story is to emphasize that we need to have a clear mind set when unit testing our code, we need to ensure that we are testing an isolated unit, that we are testing it in the simplest way that can provide the verifications we looking for, nothing more.
+The point of this story is to emphasize that we need to have a clear mind set when unit testing our code, we need to ensure that we are testing an isolated unit, that we are testing it in the simplest way that can provide the verifications we look for, nothing more.

 Which brings up my coding mindset: **clarity then simplicity then consistency** which I will most likely be talking about in a follow up post.

-So remember: do not build a house around the lamp you want to test, simply connect it to a cable with power and be done with it.
+So remember: **do not build a house around the lamp you want to test, simply connect it to a cable with power and be done with it.**

 ## Closing